Rachael Kable in a Blog Post

 I love being creative with food and I don’t often follow recipes anymore.
 There are definitely days when cooking can feel like a chore, however most of the time I genuinely look forward to it!
 Cooking means “me time.”
 I might put on some music or a podcast or try a new ingredient or add different spices for a bit of fun.
 Sometimes, there are epic fails, including the blueberry pudding which tasted like scrambled eggs (although my boyfriend still ate it- if you’ve seen Joey eat Rachel’s trifle on Friends then you’ll have an understanding of the situation).
 The most important thing is to laugh it off, order take away and start to learn that “failing” isn’t the end of the world.

 Lastly, I’d love to let you in on my entrepreneurial side!
 The writer, the introvert (surprise!), the creator, the wellness coach, the e-course developer, the budding podcaster, the learner (again!), the ideas woman, the workshop facilitator… The list goes on, but the most important thing is that all these aspects create the entrepreneur I am today.
 We’re all different and we all have very unique things to offer.

 What I love most about being an entrepreneur is that every day, I can choose to create something I truly believe in.
-Whether that’s a written blog post, a podcast, an e-book, a workshop or an e-course, I can infuse all my studies, all my knowledge, all my experiences and all my love, effort and care into something which I can then share with the world.
+Whether that’s a written blog post, a podcast, an e-book, a workshop or a meditation album, I can infuse all my studies, all my knowledge, all my experiences and all my love, effort and care into something which I can then share with the world.
 I can’t tell you how much I appreciate you being here, because connecting with you truly lights me up.
 You drive me to learn more, create more and share more.